The 2 main classifications of lung cancer are small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).

 Based on results from the National Lung Screening Trial, lung cancer screening is done with a test called a low-dose CT lung scan.
 Yearly scan is recommended for people aged 55 to 74 who have smoked for 30 pack years or more or who have quit within the past 15 years.

-Talk to our oncologists at Onco Life Centre about your treatment options.
-Treatment recommendations by our oncologists at Onco Life Centre are tailored and personalized and depends on type and stage of lung cancer, genetic changes in the tumor, and the patient’s preferences and overall health.
+Talk to our highly experienced oncologists at Onco Life Centre about your lung cancer treatment options.
+Treatment recommendations by our lung cancer specialists at Onco Life Centre are tailored and personalized according to the latest NCCN and FDA guidelines.
+Lung cancer treatment options also depend on the type and stage of lung cancer, genetic changes in the tumor, and the patient’s preferences and overall health.
 The landscape of drug treatment in NSCLC has evolved immensely over the last 5 years.

 The goal of surgery is complete removal of the lung tumor and the nearby lymph nodes in the chest.